amymcgovern/pyparrot/README.md

 Extensive documentation is available at [https://pyparrot.readthedocs.io](https://pyparrot.readthedocs.io)

 # Major updates and releases:
-* 5/31/2018: Version 1.4.10 Final version for readthedocs (documentation updated significantly and moved to readthedocs)
+* 5/31/2018: Version 1.4.10 Documentation updated significantly and moved to readthedocs
 * 5/30/2018: Version 1.4.7 and 1.4.8 and 1.4.9 fixed scripts location to release find_mambo script and added readthedocs documents
 * 5/29/2018: Version 1.4.6 Accepted fixes for Bebop 1 compatibility
 * 5/28/2018: Version 1.4.5 Fixed imports for new pypi structure and added xml files to pypi.